JohnStuartPhil/cherryleaves/README.md

 ### Relating to business requirement 1

 #### Hypothesis
-- We are already aware that there is a visable difference between a healthy cherry leaf and a cherry leaf with a powdery mildew on it by looking at it.
+- We are already aware that there is a visable difference between a healthy cherry leaf and a cherry leaf with a powdery mildew on it by looking at it however, this needs to be displayed.

 #### Validation
 - The average images in the Cherry Leaves Visuliser page and the image monatge show that the cherry leaves with a powdery mildew have a distintive white marks resembling that of a powder in comparison to the healthy cherry leaves which are distinctively green.